 Requirement Type Requirement Amendment History the FS's May 21, 2013 letter regarding abiotic, vegetation, and aquatic monitoring at the Project.
 Article 406 Raptor Protection Plan Requires a report outlining the modifications made to the Project transmission line to protect raptors.
 No amendments to this requirement have been made Article 407 Transmission Line Construction The licensee shall design and construct the relocated segment of the Project transmission line in accordance with guidelines set forth in "Suggested Practices for Raptor Protection on Power Linesthe State of the Art in 1981," by Raptor Research Foundation, Inc. The licensee shall consult with the USFWS, the CDFW and the Forest Service in adopting these guidelines and shall develop and implement a design that will provide adequate separation of energized conductors, ground wires, and other metal hardware, adequate insulation, and any other measures necessary to protect raptors from electrocution hazards.
-Within 90 days after completion of construction, the licensee shall file as- built drawings of the relocated segment of the transmission line with FERC.
+Within 90 days after completion of construction, the licensee shall file asbuilt drawings of the relocated segment of the transmission line with FERC.
 FERC Order on Rehearing issued February 1, 1995 removed this Article from the license.
 Article 408 Recreation Facilities Within 6 months after the Forest Service completes construction of the recreational facilities mentioned in Article 107, the licensee shall file with FERC drawings, showing the type and location of the completed facilities.
 At the same time, the licensee shall provide copies of the filing to the California Department of Parks and Recreation and the CDFW.
 FERC Order on Rehearing issued February 1, 1995 removed this Article from the license.
-Article 409 Erosion, Stream Sedimentation, Dust, and Soil Mass Movement Control Plan FERC Order on Rehearing issued February 1, 1995 removed this Article from the license.
+Article 409 Erosion, Stream Sedimentation, Dust, and Soil Mass Movement Control Plan Requirement to file, at least 60 days prior to the start of construction of recreational facilities, the plan to control erosion, stream sedimentation, dust, and soil mass movement required by Article 108.
+FERC Order on Rehearing issued February 1, 1995 removed this Article from the license.
 Article 410 Cultural Resources Management Plan Requires implementation of the cultural resources management plan, filed with FERC on April 3, 1989, to avoid and mitigate impacts of the Project on nine archeological sites and the Bishop Creek Hydroelectric System Historic District determined eligible for inclusion Memorandum of Agreement approved April 12, 1995 amends Cultural Resources Management Plan